 In a ‘Solo’ you get one shot of espresso, in a ‘Doppio’ – 2, ‘Triple’ – 3 shots, and in a ‘Quad’ – 4.

 The Espresso Macchiato is not only the strongest one of all the Macchiatos offered at Starbucks, but it also contains the least amount of calories.
-So you should definitely consider it as an option when in search of an energy boost drink, that wouldn’t add a lot to your daily calorie intake.
+So you should definitely consider ordering it if you are in search of an energy boost drink, that wouldn’t add a lot to your daily calorie intake.

 The Flat White is another espresso-based drink, that is made by diluting espresso shots with whole milk.

-Nevertheless, instead of using regular espresso, the baristas pulls a double ristretto shot to prepare a tall serving.
+Nevertheless, instead of using regular espresso, the barista pulls a double ristretto shot to prepare a tall serving.